Tap signs you observe. Two or more may indicate a Spiritual Emergency.

-Hearing voices or seeing visions
+Hearing voices or seeing visions of a religious/spiritual nature

 Possible Spiritual Emergency